Azure-Samples/Synapse/Training/spark-dataframe-tutorial/intro.md

 ## The Searchlog dataset

-Run the folllowing code to create the searchlog dataset
+Run the folllowing code to create a dataframe the searchlog dataset.
+Don't both trying to understand what the code does.
+We'll explain everything it does at various points in the tutorial.

 ```
 import pyspark.sql.types as sqltypes